Obtaining or renewing a teaching licence

 Provisional teaching licence

 You also have the possibility of working while you study if you obtain a provisional teaching licence.
 This licence is issued to students in their fourth year of a bachelor’s program for teaching preschool, elementary school or secondary school.
 It is also offered to students starting a master’s degree in general education or a bachelor’s degree in vocational training.
-To obtain this licence, you must first have a commitment from a school or school board that you will be hired.
+To obtain this licence, you must first have a promise of employment from a school, school service centre or school board.

 Renewing a provisional teaching licence